zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 4. Set `sp_end` to the end of that month (such as `set
 @sp_end='2019-12-31 23:59:59'`).

-5. You need to set your sta3n and sta6a.
+5. You need to set your sta3n and sta6a by commenting/uncommenting
+certain lines of the SQL code.

 6. Done!
-Other stuff like `fu_period` can be left as it is.
+Other variables like `fu_period` can be left as-is.